ashleygwilliams/npm-git-benchmark/ANALYSIS.md

 There's no question that npm is specifically designed to serve all the uses a package manager could need- but GitHub is a version control and collaboration product!
 Many of us know and love it, but it *isn't* designed to be a package manager.
-How much of a difference do those differing product goals make?
+Do those differing product goals make a difference in feature set and performance?

 ### Semantic Versioning